-I’m inaugurating a new audio series called “Ed-itorials.”
-They will reveal how I think about the world of communications and public affairs — what’s good, what’s bad, and what needs to change.
+Ed inaugurates a new audio series called “Ed-itorials.”
+They will reveal how he thinks about the world of communications and public affairs — what’s good, what’s bad, and what needs to change.
 Granted, it’s a shift of direction.
-Most of the content I’ve produced until now — be it audio, video, or written — has focused on strategy and tactics.
+Most of the content produced until now — be it audio, video, or written — has focused on strategy and tactics.
 For instance, how to deal with the media or what it takes to deliver a superior presentation.

 This new series of Ed-itorials is opinion based.
 They will not so much examine how things work, but why they work (or don’t) and how they can be improved or, if past the point of no return, why they deserve to be demolished.

 And what would an editorial be without an allowance for listener response?
-I encourage you to email me with your reactions, and to comment on LinkedIn when they appear there or on my Communications Strategy TV channel.
+Email Ed with your reactions, and post your comments on LinkedIn when they appear there or on his Communications Strategy TV channel.